gbdev/pandocs/content/CPU_Comparision_with_Z80.md

 RET, CALL, and JP instructions conditioned on them.
 So have EX (SP),HL (XTHL) and EX DE,HL (XCHG).

-### Comparision with Z80
+### Comparison with Z80

+In addition to the removed 8080 instructions, the other exchange instructions have been removed (including total absence of second register set).

 All DD- and FD-prefixed instructions are missing.
 That means no IX- or IY-registers.

-In addition to the removed 8080 instructions, the other exchange instructions have been removed (including total absence of second register set).

 All ED-prefixed instructions are missing.
-That means 16bit memory accesses are mostly missing, 16bit arithmetic functions are heavily cut-down, no block commands, and some other missing commands.
+That means 16bit memory accesses are mostly missing, 16bit arithmetic functions are heavily cut-down, and some other missing commands.
 IN/OUT (C) are replaced with new LD (\$FF00+C) opcodes.
+Block commands are gone, but autoincrementing HL accesses are added.

 The Game Boy operates approximately as fast as a 4 MHz Z80 (8 MHz in CGB double speed mode), with execution time of all instructions having been